 In the end the individuals you choose to represent your institution bring various skill sets and assets to your team.
 It is a good idea to ensure all teammates can fill each role, but giving each member key tasks or areas of responsibility will allow for ownership in the process.
 With a unified vision and combined effort, your recruitment process is guaranteed to be a success!

-Christie Anglade Assistant Director for Programming & Staff Development, University of New Haven
+Christie Anglade Associate Director for Residential Education, University of New Haven